-Occasionally, you or your users might send mail that bounces because the recipient blacklisted your IP address.
-When an IP address is blacklisted, all mail from the address gets blocked (bounces).
-Some domains use a blacklist service to identify and block mail from suspected spammers.
-If enough users mark mail received from a particular IP address as spam, the service can blacklist that address.
-Even if one of your messages goes out from an IP address that was blacklisted after someone else used it to send spam, your mail can bounce.
+Occasionally, you or your users might send mail that bounces because the recipient blocked your IP address.
+When an IP address is blocked, all mail from the address bounces.
+Some domains use a denylist service to identify and block mail from suspected spammers.
+If enough users mark mail received from a particular IP address as spam, the service can block that address.
+Even if one of your messages goes out from an IP address that was blocked after someone else used it to send spam, your mail can bounce.

 Option 1: Get added to approved senders